What is Power-Based Personal Violence?

 Statistics for all crimes reported on RPCC campuses can be viewed in our Annual Campus Safety Report and Semi-annual Power Based Violence Report linked below.
 RPCC policies associated with Power Based violence can all be viewed on our Policies and Procedures page.

-Power-Based Violence Definitions
+Semi-Annual Power-Based Violence Report

 Title IX: Title IX of the Education Amendments of 1972 is a federal law that protects people from all forms of sex discrimination in education programs and activities receiving federal funding (including federal financial aid).
 Title IX states: